-Forensic neuropsychologists are being asked to prepare reports in both civil and criminal cases: compensation cases (personal injury; "Whether a defendant's wrongdoing has caused the plaintiff's brain injury or disability"), criminal cases and competencies (capacities related to pleading and standing trial, waiver of rights during custodial interrogations and issues to do with disputed confessions and criminal responsibilities).
+Criminal courts are becoming increasingly aware of the unique and important contribution neuropsychological assessment may have to mental health evaluations in forensic practice.
+This pertains especially to cases with specific central nervous system pathology (e.g., congenital, developmental, injury).
+As a result, neuropsychologists are being asked to prepare reports in both civil and criminal cases: physical/psychological injury cases, and competency assessment (competency to stand trial and criminal responsibility).
 The neuropsychological evaluation is typically based on multiple sources of information (case files, medical files, neuropsychological assessment, etc).
 The most difficult part of the assessment is often the interpretation of the neuropsychological evaluation within the legally relevant criteria.
-Because every forensic psychologist will sometimes be confronted with neuropsychological issues, it is important to have basic knowledge on brain structure and function, brain-behavior relationship, neuropsychological assessment and legal issues related to neuropsychology.
+Because every expert in the courtroom will sometimes be confronted with neuropsychological issues, it is important to have basic knowledge on brain structure and function, brain-behavior relationships, neuropsychological assessment and legal issues related to neuropsychology.
+Moreover, the use of high-tech brain imaging techniques in defendants, to explain or underscore specific theories on brain-behaviour relationships, is becoming increasingly common nowadays.
+But what is the value of such brain images in individual defendants?
+Given the increased demand for experts in the courtroom, it is desirable to have expertise in this particular field.